 The new Local Content Rules, which provide stringent rules and regulations governing supply and service contracts as well as customer purchases, are extremely difficult to comply with at this time given the shortage of available local services in several parts of Kazakhstan.
 It is generally understood that the vast majority of Kazakh subsoil users are in technical violation of the New Local Content Rules.
-The Company is taking all necessary steps to bring its Kazakh subsidiaries into compliance with the New Local Content Rules.
+The Company is taking all necessary steps to ensure its Kazakh subsidiaries comply with the New Local Content Rules as far as possible.
 The Company believes it has submitted all required documents to MOG to support its intent to be in compliance with the New Local Content Rules.
-There is no certainty that MOG will agree with the Company's submission.